About SEND support and the Graduated Approach

 This is known as the graduated approach and it draws on more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of children and young people (chapter six of the SEND Code of Practice).

-SEN Support plan
+SEND Support plan

 Many people will be familiar with IEPs (Individual Education Plans) or Provision Maps – this document contains the same type of information, but much more in addition.
-In Buckinghamshire we recommend that schools and other educational settings use this document for children/young people who have SEN which require targeted support over an extended period and/or require support from external specialists for example, specialist teacher, educational psychologist etcetera.
+In Buckinghamshire we recommend that schools and other educational settings use this document for children/young people who have SEND which require targeted support over an extended period and/or require support from external specialists for example, specialist teacher, educational psychologist etcetera.

 High Needs Block Funding

 It is expected that most children and young people will have their needs met within setting’s existing resources, however settings may request High Needs Block Funding (HNBF) for specific short term targeted interventions to support an individual’s SEN where support is required above the £6,000 delegated funding.
 HNBF will not be agreed in the first instance for any longer than two academic terms.
 Should an extension be required, evidence of impact to date must be submitted via ‘Assess, Plan, Do, Review’ processes.

 Requests for an extension to HNBF must be accompanied by provider/school/setting/college evidence of how funding given to date has been used and the impact it has had for the outcomes of the individual.
 Information supporting how any extension to HNBF will be used must also be provided.
 The setting should demonstrate that they have taken purposeful, relevant and sustained action to meet the individuals SEN before making a request for additional funding.
 The setting must clearly detail what the request is for, the cost of this and how the interventions will be measured.